“I was sexually abused when I was six by my step-sister…”

 Boy, was I wrong.

-We barely even discussed it, and suddenly, I found myself sitting in a chair across from my counselor not as my young adult self, but as my seven year old self filled with confusion and unable to adequately retell the story as I felt everything all at once.
+We barely even discussed it, and suddenly, I found myself sitting in a chair across from my counselor not as my young adult self, but as my six year old self filled with confusion and unable to adequately retell the story as I felt everything all at once.

 This story I had told my whole life had become a memory for the first time since it occurred.